flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 ## .sub File Format

-Flipper uses `.sub` files to store SubGhz transmissions.
-These are text files in Flipper File Format. `.sub` files can contain either a SubGhz Key with a certain protocol or SubGhz RAW data.
+Flipper uses `.sub` files to store SubGhz signals.
+These files use the Flipper File Format. `.sub` files can contain either a SubGhz Key with a certain protocol or SubGhz RAW data.

-A `.sub` files consist of 3 parts:
+A `.sub` file consist of 3 parts:

-- **header**, contains file type, version, and frequency
+- **header**, contains the file type, version, and frequency
 - **preset information**, preset type and, in case of a custom preset, transceiver configuration data
 - **protocol and its data**, contains protocol name and its specific data, such as key, bit length, etc., or RAW data

 Flipper's SubGhz subsystem uses presets to configure the radio transceiver.
 Presets are used to configure modulation, bandwidth, filters, etc. There are several presets available in stock firmware, and there is a way to create custom presets.
-See [SubGhz Presets](#adding-a-custom-preset) for more details.
+See [SubGhz Presets](#adding-a-custom-preset) section for more details.

 ## Header format

-Header is a mandatory part of `.sub` file.
-It contains file type, version, and frequency.
+Header is a mandatory part of a `.sub` file.
+It contains the file type, version, and frequency.

 | Field       | Type   | Description                                                       |
 | ----------- | ------ | ----------------------------------------------------------------- |